 Both the template and the candidate region need to be preprocessed for better alignment.
 Recall that the candidate region originates as a rectangular portion of the original scene, defined by a regular grid of equally spaced points.
-The candidate region is turned into a triangulated geometry so that a continuous (C^0) surface representation is available in case interpolated points are needed (and in fact they will be needed by both the coarse and the fine alignment procedures).
-The template geometry is retriangulated as well, even though it was already provided as a triangulated geometry.
+The candidate region is turned into a triangulated geometry so that a continuous (C0) surface representation is available in case interpolated points are needed (and in fact they will be needed by both the coarse and the fine alignment procedures).
+The template geometry is retriangulated as well, even though it was already provided as a triangulated geometry from the beginning (recall that the template was originally defined from STL geometry).
 The goal of triangulation is to produce a mesh finer than the original to facilitate optimal alignment with algorithms that operate on points.